Freenove/Freenove_4WD_Car_Kit_for_Raspberry_Pi_Pico/docs/source/fnk0089/codes/Mecanum/7_WiFi_Car(Only_for_Pico_W).rst

     :lines: 42-42
     :dedent:

 Call the WiFi_Init() to initialize the WiFi parameters.
-Call the WiFi_Setup() to initialize the Raspberry Pi Pico W’s WiFi.
+Call the WiFi_Setup() to initialize the Raspberry Pi Pico W's WiFi.

 AP mode starts when the WiFi_Setup parameter is 1, and STA mode when the parameter is 0.
 After Raspberry Pi Pico W starts WIFI, it prints the IP information on the serial monitor.